eshaiju/eshaiju.github.io/source/_posts/2017-05-06-a-graphql-server-implementation-ruby-on-rails.markdown

 <div class='post'>
   <div dir="ltr" style="text-align: left;" trbidi="on">
   <p><a href="http://graphql.org/">GraphQL </a>is a query language for APIs developed by the Facebook team.
 This language gives clients the power to ask for exactly what they need and nothing more makes it easier to evolve APIs over time and enables powerful developer tools.
-Facebook Open sourced it in 2015.</p>
+Facebook open sourced it in 2015.</p>
   <div class="graphiqlVid">
     <video autoplay="" loop="" playsinline="" style="margin-bottom: 0px;">
       <source src="http://graphql.org/img/graphiql.mp4?x" type="video/mp4">